 There are lots of lactation specialists who go by "lactation consultant" but have different qualifications.
 This can be confusing as you're searching for help!
 According to the U.S. Surgeon General, "International Board Certified Lactation Consultants (IBCLCs) are the only health care professionals certified in lactation care."

-As an IBCLC, I offer comprehensive and professional consultations tailored to your unique needs and goals.
+As an IBCLC, I offer kind, respectful, comprehensive and professional consultations tailored to your unique needs and goals.
 Consultations are individualized and completely one on one: I uncover the causes of your/your baby’s current issue(s) and suggest effective strategies toward resolution.
 Along the way I will check with you to ensure that these strategies are consistent with your goals and feel doable for you.
+I will support you in how you choose to feed your baby.

 Consultations are conveniently held in your own home or in my comfortable office at the Postpartum Wellness Center in Boulder.
 Home visits allow us to work in the environment you're in day to day.
 During the initial consultation I will take a detailed history of your own health and of your baby’s.
 Importantly, I will ask you about your breastfeeding goals.
 I will also invite you to feed your baby so I can observe the issue(s) you are facing.
 I will weigh your baby before and after feeding with the same accurate scale used in the hospital.
 With your permission, I will gently examine your baby to assess his/her structure and functioning.